akakzia/onion_rings/README.md

  - DDPG
  - TD3

-This environment is an hyperrectangle in which the agent has to reach a specific side/face to get a reward.
+This environment is an hypercube in which the agent has to reach a specific hyperface to get a reward.

 ## Installation